tech-moh-logy/tech-moh-logy.github.io/README.md

 ## Overview

 Tired of cookie-cutter templates and sluggish load times?
-Welcome to the tale of iMohammed, where personal websites transcend the ordinary.
+Welcome to the tale of [iMohammed](https://tech-moh-logy.github.io), where personal websites transcend the ordinary.
 This isn't a story of weeks spent wrestling with code, but a twelve-hour whirlwind that birthed a blazing-fast, custom-crafted haven for your online identity.

 ## UI/UX Case Study

-Explore the UI/UX Case Study PDF [here](https://github.com/tech-moh-logy/UI-UX-Case-Studies/blob/main/Personal-Website/iMohammed%20©%20-%20UI-UX%20Design%20Case%20Study-2.pdf).
+Explore the UI/UX Case Study PDF [The Case Study](https://github.com/tech-moh-logy/UI-UX-Case-Studies/blob/main/Personal-Website/iMohammed%20©%20-%20UI-UX%20Design%20Case%20Study-2.pdf).

 ## Technology Stack